Skip to content

 Update a thread by ID.

-Param: { threadId: string, requestBody: { name: string } }
+Param: { threadId: string, requestBody: { name: string, assistant_id: string } }

 Return: a Promise that resolves to a Thread.